ryanw-mobile/ryanw-mobile/README.md

 ## My life since 2022

 - 👨🏻‍🦲 I have met the best teammate so far in my life.
-He is not perfect, but he changed a lot the way I work and code positively.
+He is not perfect, and sometimes can be really harsh, but he changed a lot the way I work and code positively.
 - 👨🏻‍🦲 I know your follow-up question 🙃 - No and no, _unfortunately_.

 &nbsp;